 In the following post, I will discuss the meaning of Uranus from a Psychological and Evolutionary perspective.
 Uranus Houses and Aspects will be explored in the upcoming posts:

-As discussed in a previous post, in its purely-archetypal form, Uranus symbolizes the soul’s “separating desire”, an urge to “cut” oneself away from the “cosmic womb” and differentiate oneself as an “individuated” being.
+As discussed before, in its purely-archetypal form, Uranus symbolizes the soul’s “separating desire”, an urge to “cut” oneself away from the “cosmic womb” and differentiate oneself as an “individuated” being.
 Precisely because of this “cutting” and “separating” nature of Uranian energy, it has been suggested that Uranus may very well stand for “trauma” in the birth chart, as the soul, by its very nature, is more readily inclined towards unity and oneness (Neptune), rather than differentiation and separation (Uranus).

 If Uranus is not on an angle:

-If Uranus is on an angle [Ascendant (AC), Descendant (DC), Imum Coeli (IC) or Midheaven (MC)]:
+If Uranus is angular [on Ascendant (AC), Descendant (DC), Imum Coeli (IC) or Midheaven (MC)]: